Tyreek Hill Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 Matchup vs. Las Vegas

-- In his three matchups against the Raiders, Hill's 87.7 receiving yards average is 9.2 more than his over/under for Sunday's game (78.5).
+- Hill has averaged 87.7 receiving yards per game over his three career matchups against the Raiders, 9.2 more than his over/under in Sunday's game.

-- In three matchups with the Raiders, Hill has had a TD catch, including multiple scores in one game.
+- Hill has caught a touchdown pass versus the Raiders twice, and had multiple TDs in one of those games.

-- The 242.3 yards per game the Raiders are conceding through the air makes them the NFL's 12th-ranked pass defense.
+- The Raiders have the NFL's 12th-ranked pass defense this season, allowing 242.3 yards per game through the air.

-- The Raiders have conceded 22 passing TDs this season (1.8 per game), ranking them 26th among NFL defenses.
+- The Raiders' defense is 26th in the league, giving up 1.8 passing touchdowns per game.

 Recent Performances

-- Against the Broncos last week, Hill was targeted five times and totaled 22 yards on two receptions.
+- In last week's game against the Broncos, Hill was targeted five times and racked up two catches for 22 yards.

-- Hill's 18 catches (on 26 targets) have netted him 182 yards (60.7 ypg) and two touchdowns during his last three games.
+- In his last three games, Hill has 182 receiving yards on 18 receptions (26 targets), with two touchdowns, averaging 60.7 yards per game.

 Hill's Kansas City Teammates